El-Requedaddy/Proyecto-Roguelike-Unity/README.md

 to be invulnerable so you can test and see the procedurally generated dungeon.

 ### Prerequisites
 Have a normal PC to run the game.
+See on Unity's basic requisites for generated executables.

 ### Installation